jsom1/jsom1.github.io/_walkthroughs/Blunder.md

 ![ftp note]({{https://jsom1.github.io/}}/_images/htb_blunder_ftpnote.png)
 </div>

 We see 2 usernames, Sophie and Shaun, as well as other information about something, somewhere.
 If we go back 1 directory and go in */home*, we see another user, Hugo.
-After searching for a while, I found something interesting in the CMS database:
+After searching for a while for the thing mentionned in Sophie's note, I found something interesting in the CMS database:

 <div class="img_container">
 ![interesting directory]({{https://jsom1.github.io/}}/_images/htb_blunder_interesting.png)